OdielDomanie/OdielDomanie.github.io/Clipper-Bot.md

 If something "yabe" happens on stream, or if a stream is "unarchived", and you don't want people to clip that stream, use `/block-stream <stream_url>` to block that particular stream from being clipped for the next 48 hours (probably enough time for the VOD to either be edited or privated.)

-`/repost-clips` will repost clips made in a channel to another channel; useful if you people use the bot in a busy channel, but you want to collect the clips in a seperate channel or thread.
+`/repost-clips` will repost clips made in a channel to another channel; useful if people use the bot in a busy channel, but you want to collect the clips in a seperate channel or thread.

 ### Slash commands